 RELG 2921.
 Christian Devotional Classics

-The best in a rich heritage of devotional literature from Augustine, Bunyan, and the Wesleys to modern writers like Dietrich Bonhoeffer, Elisabeth Elliot, and C. S. Lewis.
+Dietrich Bonhoeffer, Elisabeth Elliot, and C. S. Lewis.
 RELG 2931.
 Theology and Practice of Prayer

 Thinking through the meaning, uses, and forms of public and private prayer as a vital component of devotion and spiritual development.